ShaggyDog18/SignalGeneratorSD/README.md

 - Double click anywhere except input frequency -> save settings to EEPROM.
 Display backlight will blink 2 times to confirm.
 - At the first launch of the firmware `Error:CRC EEPROM` will be shown because no settings are in the EEPROM yet.
 Settings will be automatically set to default and saved to EEPROM.
 The error will not appear any more.

-## Known Feature
+## Squarewave Signal Amplitude Feature

 AD98333 module generates meandre (squarewave signal) at its VCC level.
-So, if VCC bus is +5v, then the amplitude of the squarewave output sugnal is +5v.
+So, if VCC bus is +5v, then the amplitude of the squarewave sugnal is +5v.
 In some cases a signal of +3.3v TTL may be required.

 There are several solutions: